openstack/ironic/doc/source/install/refarch/common.rst

   * either an HTTP server or the Object Storage service in case of the ``direct`` deploy interface and some virtual media boot interfaces

-* The Baremetal Conductor needs to have access to the booted baremetal nodes during provisioning/cleaning.
-The conductor communicates with an internal API, provided by **ironic-python-agent**, to conduct actions on nodes.
+* The Baremetal Conductors need to have access to the booted baremetal nodes during provisioning/cleaning.
+A conductor communicates with an internal API, provided by **ironic-python-agent**, to conduct actions on nodes.

 HA and Scalability